Record and Analyze Workbook Performance

 You can now view the performance workbook and begin your analysis.

-If you are sending the recording to Tableau Support, save this workbook as a packaged workbook (.twbx) file, and then send it.
+Click File > Save to save the workbook to the location you choose.
+If you're sending the recording to Tableau Support, save this workbook as a packaged workbook (.twbx) file, and then send it.

 Interpret a performance recording workbook